RussellACasad/RussellACasad/README.md

 - ⚡ Fun fact: ...
 -->

 My name is Russell Casad.
-I am a new developer who mostly focuses in C#, Python, and Java.
-I'm currently in school right now and trying to learn how to do more with Github!
+I am a software developer who mostly focuses in C#, Python, and Java.